 - The rent amount to be paid to the Territory is calculated at 2% of the unimproved value of the land.

-In addition to the eligibility criteria, in order to enter into a Land Rent contract buyers will be required to provide the following at exchange:
+In addition to the eligibility criteria, to enter into a Land Rent contract, buyers must provide the following at exchange:

-- A completed Land Rent application/review form which includes a Statutory Declaration confirming they believe they meet the eligibility criteria.
+- A completed Discounted Land Rent Form which includes a Statutory Declaration confirming they believe they meet the eligibility criteria.

 - A $2,000 security payment that will be credited towards their land rent payments at settlement.